spyder-ide/spyder/REVIEW.md

 Hope to see your future contributions to the project!

 If a contributor’s PR has an intractable Git issue involving more than just the contributor’s proposed new commits that would not be fixed by a squash, or might otherwise cause future serious difficulties for them/their repository (e.g. wrong base branch, unrelated commits, spurious merges, etc), reviewers/maintainers should kindly and compassionately explain the issue, provide step by step instructions (i.e. specific Git commands) to solve it, and offer assistance in doing so if the user desires it.

-## Communication Guidelines

-Reviewing open pull requests (PRs) helps move the project forward.
-It is a great way to get familiar with the codebase and should motivate the contributor to keep involved in the project.

-- Every PR is an act of generosity.
-  Opening with a positive comment will help the author feel rewarded, and your subsequent remarks may be heard more clearly.
-  You may feel good also.
-- Begin if possible with the large issues, so the author knows they’ve been understood.
-Resist the temptation to immediately go line by line, or to open with small pervasive issues.
-- Do not let perfect be the enemy of the good.

-If you find yourself making many small suggestions that don’t fall into the Review Guidelines, consider the following approaches:
-    - Refrain from submitting these.
-    - Follow up in a subsequent PR, out of courtesy, you may want to let the original contributor know.
-    - Do not rush, take the time to make your comments clear and justify your suggestions in a small number of words (ideally a small paragraph or a short sentence should be enough)
-    - You are the face of the project.

-Bad days occur to everyone, in that occasion you deserve a break: try to take your time and stay offline.

 ## References